AngMcL/sars-cov-2_canada_2020/README.md

 ## Description
 Scripts needed to reproduce our analysis as described in the manuscript, 'Early introductions of SARS-CoV-2 sublineages into Canada drove the 2020 epidemic', in submission at eLife.
 Pre-print available at medRxiv doi:10.1101/2021.04.09.21255131v3

+Since we are not allowed to share GISAID data publicly, a fake dataset of SARS-CoV-2 sequences simulated from a Wuhan-hu-1 origin was run through the pipeline in lieu.

 ## Dependencies
 Note this pipeline was developed and tested on mac OX Catalina 10.15.7